ManticoreRIZZ/zMangaPSD/README.md

-# Eng releases
+# Eng releases at MangaDex.org
-# Uploaded to MangaDex.org
+## .psd files of series that I work on alone